cloudinary-community/gatsby-source-cloudinary/README.md

 yarn add --save gatsby-transformer-cloudinary gatsby-plugin-image
 ```

-### 3. Cloudinary cloudname, key and secret 🤫
+### 3. Cloudname, API key and API secret 🤫

-Cloudinary offers a generous free tier which is more than enough to bootstrap projects.
+Cloudinary offers you a generous free tier, more than enough to bootstrap projects.
-Get your cloudname, key and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com).
+Get your cloudname, API key and API secret from your [cloudinary console](https://cloudinary.com/console/) when you signup at [Cloudinary.com](https://cloudinary.com).

 ### 4. Use .env.development 🔑

-Store your `cloudName`, `apiKey` and `apiSecret` as environment variables for security.
-Create an `.env.development` file in the project's root and add your environment variables.
+Create a `.env.development` file in your project's root and add your `cloudName`, `apiKey` and `apiSecret`.

 ```
 CLOUDINARY_API_KEY=INSERT API KEY HERE